chaynedoescode/ENGINUITY---DSA-GROUP-WEBSITE/README.md

 Group Project: Web Development with HTML, CSS, and Flask Overview
-This repository contains the code and resources for a group project led by yours truly, with
+This repository contains the implementation of fundamental data structures—Linked List, Stack, and Queue—using Python.
+The code and resources for a group project led by yours truly, with

 Apitan, Mark Justine
 Cabaccan, Aldrian